nvbn/thefuck/README.md

 ## Settings

-The Fuck has a few settings parameters:
+The Fuck has a few settings parameters, they can be changed in `~/.thefuck/settings.py`:

 * `rules` &ndash; list of enabled rules, by default all;
+* `require_confirmation` &ndash; require confirmation before running new command, by default `False`;
 * `wait_command` &ndash; max amount of time in seconds for getting previous command output;
 * `command_not_found` &ndash; path to `command_not_found` binary,
 by default `/usr/lib/command-not-found`.